Harry Niska: Voting rights

 Niska opposed legislation restoring voting rights to felons on parole, saying voting was a sacred right that should be taken away if people violate certain laws.
 He has long supported requiring voters to present a valid government-issued photo ID when voting.

 LGTBQ+ legislation

-Niska opposed legislation banning the discredited practice of conversion therapy, saying there were "free speech violations" in the bill.
+Niska opposed legislation banning the practice of conversion therapy, saying there were "free speech violations" in the bill.
 He proposed removing sections of the bill that categorize advertising for the procedure's efficacy or "representing homosexuality as a mental disease, disorder, or illness", as consumer fraud.

 Niska criticized a bill that both removed language within state law associating sexual orientation with pedophilia and also added gender identity as a protected class in Minnesota's human rights statute.
 He said some may now "interpret the HRA to deem pedophilia as a protected class in Minnesota"; legal experts dismissed this because pedophilia is already against Minnesota law.